ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

-excerpt# Tutorial of how to run Maker2 gene annotation pipeline
+# Tutorial of how to run Maker2 gene annotation pipeline

-I will be outlining how I performed a gene annotation of the soybean cyst nematode (*Heterodera glycines*) genome using Maker2.
+I have outlined how to perform a gene annotation of the soybean cyst nematode (*Heterodera glycines*) genome using Maker2.

-This is the original MAKER publication, which details more about the general MAKER algorithm, but lacks detail on any other predictor besides SNAP.
+This is the original MAKER publication, which details more about the general MAKER algorithm, when MAKER lacked all other gene predictors besides SNAP.
 [MAKER Publication](https://genome.cshlp.org/content/18/1/188.short)

 This is the original publication for the MAKER2 gene prediction pipeline.
 This version of maker includes the addition of multiple gene *ab-initio* prediction tools as well as AED score support for gene models.